Menoudo/test-rest-api/README.md

 ## Build the Application

-To run the application, first build the application with the following command.
+To run the application, first build the application with the following command:

+`go build`

 Please insure that you have gorilla/mux installed in your golang environment.
 Refer to the golang documentation for more information on installing golang modules.

-`go build`

 ## Run the Application